RepresentantativeMAT/RMMAT/README.md

 - Universidade Federal de Santa Catarina (UFSC), Ph.D. program in Computer Science

 The views expressed are the authors' responsibility and do not necessarily reflect the views of the European Commission.

+### Paper

+This paper was accepted and will be available at the Brazilian Symposium on Geoinformatics (GEOINFO) of 2023.

 ### Contact & Contributing